 The Joseph Sears School’s tradition of excellence began in the 1890s when Joseph Sears, Kenilworth’s founder, donated land for a schoolhouse and what he conceived as a model community.
-Today, Kenilworth School District No. 38 provides a Junior Kindergarten through Eighth Grade education at The Joseph Sears School for approximately 600 students living in Kenilworth, as well as a portion of Winnetka and a section of Wilmette.
+Today, Kenilworth School District No. 38 provides a Junior Kindergarten through Eighth Grade education at The Joseph Sears School for approximately 525 students living in Kenilworth, as well as a portion of Winnetka and a section of Wilmette.

 In addition, our faculty helps each child acquire self-knowledge and expects each child to develop strong values and standards for themselves, as well as to practice responsible citizenship within the broader community.
 We also follow the Common Core State Standards, which will serve as a universal guide as to the best practices in education today.
 According to the Illinois Board of Education, “the goal is to better prepare Illinois students for success in college and the workforce in a competitive global economy."
-In addition, students and teachers will continue to grow in their use of hardware and software as Sears stays committed to being prepared for 21st-century learning.
+In addition, students and teachers will continue to grow in their use of technology as Sears stays committed to being prepared for 21st-century learning.

 Board of Education Members: